EmilyMeuer/zam/README.md

 * <strong>.e</strong>

-  * This is a given components actual DOMElement.
+  * This is a given component's actual DOMElement.

   *  Example: someComponent.e.className